 Unlike a data warehouse that stores enterprise-wide data, a data mart includes information related to a particular department or subject area.
-For instance, a sales data mart may contain data related to products, clients, and sales only.
+For instance, sales data mart may contain data related to products, clients, and sales only.
 Let’s define data marts and get a proper understanding of the question, ‘what is a data mart in a data warehouse?’

 Data marts are defined as the smaller version of the data warehouse that deals with one single matter.
 They are often constructed and managed by a single business department.
-As they are subject-oriented, data marts typically take data from only a small number of sources, which could be internal operational systems, a centralized data repository, or external sources.
-Data marts are usually smaller in size and less intricate than data warehouses, which makes them easier to construct and maintain.
+Since they are subject-oriented, data marts typically take data from only a small number of sources, which could be internal operational systems, a centralized data repository, or external sources.
+Data marts are usually condensed and less intricate than data warehouses, making data marts easier to construct and maintain.

 Before we discuss the various types of data marts, let’s briefly look at some of the benefits of data marts and why they are necessary for a data-driven business.

 - A data mart enables faster data access by retrieving a specific set of data for BI and reporting.
 As a result, it helps accelerate business processes.

-- Being subject-focused, it’s easier to implement and more cost-effective as compared to building an enterprise data warehouse.
+- Being subject-focused, it’s easier to implement a data mart and more cost-effective than building an enterprise data warehouse.

 - Using a data mart is easy because it is designed according to the requirements of a particular group of users working in a specific department.